wiensgerman/Test/3-Math.md

 We would like to find the larger value for P for the las equation, because greater P means greater remainder P-1 for Morgan.
 This makes a lot of sense because smaller groups will let less remainder.

-As 646 is even and _c=>1_ we can choose _c=1_ and, then we have that _P=323_.
+As 646 is even and _c_ must be at least 1, we can choose _c=1_ and, then we have that _P=323_.
+As _c_ can not be smaller than 1, then _P_ can not be greater than 323.
 We can conclude that if Morgan choose a group of 323 pirates he will recieve 322 coins, and thats the maximum he could get.

 Given a number of pirate morgan always recieve the remainder of dividing 645 by the number of pirates.